SirToffski/WireGuard-Ligase/README.md

 Main reasons behind using this script:

-* No need to install anything
 * Bash is installed and configured as a default shell on nearly any Linux distro.
-  * ~~This script does NOT install any software on your system.~~ It's designed to create .conf config files and add some iptables rules.
-    * The aforementioned point regarding the script not installing any software does not apply since an option to install iptables-persistent on Ubuntu has been added on the 6th of May 2019.
+* As of July 9th 2019 this script supports Arch, CentOS, Debian, Fedora, Manjaro, and Ubuntu
+  * The script will check if it's running on a supported OS, then check if WireGuard is already installed.
+  * If WireGuard is not installed, the script will offer to install it.
 * You are in control
   * Any system changes are shown to the user and user confirmation is required BEFORE any changes are made.
 * Easily readable